 Why?
 Primarily because taking time to settle into the journey requires slowing down, and slowing down usually activates our feelings.
 Not only do we devalue feelings in this culture, but most people learned early in life that their big feelings weren’t accepted and, more dangerously, were subject to shame, judgement, and ridicule.
 When I have a client who says that she or he had loving parents, I often say, “Yes, I’m sure that’s true.
 But tell me how they responded to your big feelings.”
 I don’t say this to vilify parents, but simply to draw attention to the fact that most parents, having no idea how to respond compassionately and inquisitively to their own feelings, automatically shun the big feelings of their kids.
 When a child is frustrated, angry, scared, or sad, the most common message – even if it’s implicit and never said aloud – is, “Get over it.”

-And quoting from Why Love Matters: How Affection Shapes a Baby’s Brain by Sue Gerhardt:
+As Sue Gerhardt writes in Why Love Matters: How Affection Shapes a Baby’s Brain:

 “Caregivers who can’t feel with the baby because of their own difficulties in noticing and regulating their own feelings tend to perpetuate this regulatory problem, passing it on to their own baby.
 Such a baby can’t learn to monitor his own states and adjust them effectively if mum or dad doesn’t do this for him in the first place.
 He may be left without any clear sense of how to keep on an even keel.
 He may even grow up to believe he really shouldn’t have feelings since his parents didn’t seem to notice or be interested in them.”

 This is where a process of self-reflection comes in: when we find the willingness to move toward our pain, we can then begin to dialogue with our feeling self to discover what false beliefs or unrealistic expectations are creating our anxiety, depression, or disconnection and learn how to fill our own emptiness instead of expecting others to “make us” feel alive, whole, or in love.